Chocolate Drizzle Flapjacks

 Hence we gave the Flapjack recipe a tweak with some soft brown sugar and added a chocolate drizzle decoration as we are all chocoholics in this house.
 I’d never made my own piping bags before but decided that from experience, using the daub with a spoon method was not going to be pretty enough.
 Armed with my can do approach and a bit of logic the piping bags worked really well.
 I’d use this method again as they took no time at all to put together and the effect they gave was fab.

-We really enjoyed these flapjacks as unlike a recipe I have used in the past they are not brittle and have a nice chew to them which together with the chocolate topping is just a yummy fudgy combination
+We really enjoyed these Chocolate Drizzle Flapjacks as unlike a recipe I have used in the past they are not brittle and have a nice chew to them which together with the chocolate topping is just a yummy fudgy combination.

 - 75 g / 3 oz Golden syrup

 - 75 g / 3 oz Light brown sugar

 - 75 g / 3 oz Butter or Spread eg Flora Buttery

 - 150 g / 6 oz Rolled Oats

 - 50 g / 2 oz Dark Chocolate